KittyGiraudel/site/_posts/2013-11-28-sass-brainfuck.md

 }
 ```

 I want to play a game.
-In your opinion, what is the CSS rendered by this code (shamelessly stolen from [Mehdi Kabab](https://twitter.com/pioupioum)'s new book - "Advanced Sass and Compass")?
+In your opinion, what is the CSS rendered by this code (shamelessly stolen from [Mehdi Kabab](https://twitter.com/pioupioum)'s new book - “Advanced Sass and Compass”)?

 The correct answer is: